 Corporate Round in 2023

-VR Medical, established in 2009, is a US-based manufacturer that specializes in providing low-cost, high-quality medical devices.
-The company supports medical device manufacturers and distributors by offering a comprehensive solution for new product development, contract manufacturing, and secure product distribution in China.
-VR Medical's focus includes disposable products and electronic devices tailored for private labels, serving various medical markets such as respiratory care, critical care, blood purification, and advanced wound care.
-Through its innovative approach, the company enables clients to enhance their offerings while maintaining efficiency and cost-effectiveness in the production process.
+VR Medical, established in 2009, is a US-based company that specializes in providing comprehensive manufacturing solutions for medical device companies and distributors.
+The company focuses on offering a single-sourced solution for new product development, outsourcing, contract manufacturing, and secure product distribution within China.
+VR Medical's unique capabilities include the development and low-cost manufacturing of disposable products and electronic devices, catering to private labels, OEMs, and distributors globally.
+Their medical devices are designed to support various medical markets, including respiratory care, critical care, blood purification, and advanced wound care.

 Memo Therapeutics